zeroheure/odoo-seo/website_editor_text_tags/README.md

-# Add Text Tags Plugin Editor
+# Add Text Tags Plugin For Editor

 This is a port of the Summernote [Add Text Tags](https://github.com/tylerecouture/summernote-add-text-tags) plugin for the editor used in website.
 Useful to write technical datas on the website.